awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 **To upgrade your DS2 cluster on EC2\-Classic to EC2\-VPC**

 1. Create a snapshot of your DS2 cluster\.
-For more information, see [Amazon Redshift snapshots](working-with-snapshots.md)\.
+For more information, see [Amazon Redshift snapshots and backups](working-with-snapshots.md)\.

 1. Create a VPC, or choose an existing VPC in your account\.
 For more information, see [Managing clusters in a VPC](managing-clusters-vpc.md)\.